DataDog/dd-trace-js/README.md

   bundle: true,
   outfile: 'out.js',
   plugins: [ddPlugin],
-  external: [ // this depends on the native modules used by your app
-    'pg-native',
-    'graphql/language/visitor',
-    'graphql/language/printer',
-    'graphql/utilities',
-  ],
   platform: 'node', // allows built-in modules to be required
   target: ['node16']
 }).catch((err) => {